DickensJuma/bodasafe/README.md

 <!-- ABOUT THE PROJECT -->

 ## Installation
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [ npx generator-blockstack --react](https://docs.blockstack.org/browser/hello-blockstack.html).

 ## Available Scripts